How Do I Choose a School That's Right for Me?

-All schools in the eLearners.com catalog are accredited, but some schools are nationally accredited, while others are regionally accredited.
+Some schools are nationally accredited, while others are regionally accredited (you can view the differences and similarties here).
 Generally speaking, regional accreditation is not better or worse than national.
 But regionally accredited degrees are more often recognized by 4-year colleges and universities — the types of colleges that offer bachelor's, master's, and doctoral degrees.

 If you're only concerned with getting one degree, this issue won't impact you.
 And nationally accredited schools offer a wide selection of certificates, career training, and degrees — often in a streamlined format that caters to working adults with specific occupational goals.

 But again, students should carefully consider their long-term plans before committing to a degree that can't be built into a higher credential.
 If you think you might one day want or need a higher degree from a regionally accredited school (including public universities and "name brand" colleges), you should limit your school search to regionally accredited colleges.